-Sava sed in manes manibus arma dabit:
+Sæva sed in manes manibus arma dabit:

-Tunc quoque cum fuero vacuas dilapsus in auras,

-Exanimis manes oderit umbra tuos.
+Tunc quoque cum fuero vacuas dilapsus in auras, Exanimis manes oderit umbra tuos.

 See also Horace, Carm.
-V. 5.
-Virg. Æn.
+V. 5., Virg. Æn.
 IV.
-384, and the very characteristic description of the ghost of Ajax, Homer, Odysa.
+384, and the very characteristic description of the ghost of Ajax, Homer, Odyss.
 XI.
 542, and of the other ghosts in the same book.

-+ Hence that prayer, taken notice of above, that the marth might lie light or heavy on the dead.
++ Hence that prayer, taken notice of above, that the earth might lie light or heavy on the dead.

-This appears from their being provided, as it will be shown they were, with the means of gratifying these appeared.
+[†] This appears from their being provided, as it will be shewn they were, with the means of gratifying these appetites.

-§ Hercules, though he feasted with the importal gods; was wedded to Helse.
+[§] Hercules, though he feasted with the immortal gods, was wedded to Hebe.
 Homer, II.
 XI.
 602. Some have thought that ghosts could assume a human body.

-some organism and employments as had been their the light while men."
-And, though they could not be felt and handled+ like bodies of flesh, and were of a larger sized bet they had the same lineaments and features.
-Being an original part of the human frame, they were wounded whenever the body was, and retained this impression of their wounds.
+been their delight while men.
+And though they could not be felt and handled like bodies of flesh, and were of a larger size, yet they had the same lineaments and features.
+Being an original part of the human frame, they were wounded whenever the body was, and retained the impression of their wounds.

-Their idea of men's future state of existence was formed upon the model of our present condition.
-They least money in this world upon bills payable in the next.
-Between both worlds there was thought to be an even intercourse, departed spirits bestowing favours upon their survivors, and receiving from them gifts and presents.
-These gifts were sometimes supposed to be conyeyed into the other world in their own natural form : for they put into the mouth of a dead man a piece of money, to pay Charon for his passage over Styx; and a cake, of which honey was the principal ingredient, to pacify the growling Cerberus.
-Those things, whose natural outward form was destroyed, did not altogether perish, but passed into the other world.
-The souls of brutes survived the dissolution of their bodies; and even
+"Their idea of men's future state of existence was formed upon the model of our present condition.
+They lent money in this world upon bills payable in the next. || Between both worlds there was thought to be an open intercourse, departed spirits bestowing favours upon their survivors, and receiving from them gifts and presents.
+These gifts were sometimes supposed to be conveyed into the other world in their own natural form: for they put into the mouth of a dead man a piece of money, to pay Charon for his passage over Styx; and a cake, of which honey was the principal ingredient, to pacify the growling Cerberus.
+Those things, whose natural outward form was destroyed, did not altogether perish, but